gammasoft71/Examples_Gtkmm/README.md

 [Panel](src/Panel) Shows how to create a simple Gtkmm Panel with Gtk::Frame.

-[TabControl](src/TabControl) Shows how to create a simple Gtkmm TabControl with TabPages with NSTabView and Gtk::Notebook.
+[TabControl](src/TabControl) Shows how to create a simple Gtkmm TabControl with TabPages with Gtk::Frame and Gtk::Notebook.

 ## Menus and toolbars